cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 #### Extra Bytes

-The extra bytes approach is where the application/node operator could tell tendermint to send a multiple of the amx amount of bytes to be included in a block.
+The extra bytes approach is where the application/node operator could tell tendermint to send a multiple of the max amount of bytes to be included in a block.
 When `Prepare` proposal is called Tendermint will provide the app with more transactions that can fit in the block, the Application will say which of the transaction to include and which to discard.
 While this design removes the complexity of defining a mempool in the application, the application does not have complete control over all the transactions in the mempool.

 ##### Pros